NespressoDispenser/NespressoDispenser/3D prints/README.md

 - Picture (.png/.JPEG)

 # Printing
-The slicer software used is "Cura V4.6", printing parameters will change upon the printing machine and won't be mentionned.
+The slicer software used is *Cura V4.6*, printing parameters will change upon the printing machine and won't be mentionned.
 All impressions are made of PLA

 # Modelling